bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-02-16-newsletter.md

 - **BitMEX adds taproot sends:**
   In a recent [blog post][bitmex blog], BitMEX announced support for bech32m withdrawals.
-The post also notes that 73% of [BitMEX user deposits][news141 bitmex bech32 receive] are to bech32 addresses and result in around 65% fee savings.
+The post also notes that 73% of [BitMEX user deposits][news141 bitmex bech32 receive] are received to P2WSH outputs and result in around 65% fee savings.

 - **BitBox02 adds taproot sends:**
   Both the [v9.9.0 - Multi][bitbox02 v9.9.0 multi] and [v9.9.0 -